app-icon

 Sunil Chhetri is considered the greatest Indian footballer of all time and leads the list of Indian football legends

-The words Captain, Leader, and Legend were coined for Chhetri and Chhetri only.
+The words Captain, Leader, and Legend were coined for Sunil Chhetri, the biggest Indian Football legend.
 The service he did to Indian football can not be put into words.
-Chhetri started as a nimble-footed striker who had more power than a dynamo.
 He had an explosive pace to breeze past defenders and score daggers from anywhere in the box.
+Indian football legend Sunil Chhetri’s best contributions came for the Indian national team.
+After making his debut during the twilight years of Bhaichung Bhutia, he took on the baton and passed it to the entire nation.

 Advertisement